LokurasRlz/Portfolio/readme.md

-# Hello Microverse
+# Portfolio: setup and mobile version skeleton

-In this project, I set up a "Hello world" repository.
+In this project, I set up a mobile version skeleton of my Portfolio.
 No complex coding was required for this exercise.
 Our goal here is to master all of the tools and best practices we learned about in previous steps..